XiaoguangWang23/FiGraph/README.md

   - Including a link to the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).
   - Indicating if any modifications were made (e.g., “Data were modified from the original.”).

-**No Additional Restrictions:**
-- You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 **For More Information:**
 - The full legal code of the license is available in the [LICENSE](./LICENSE) file and at [https://creativecommons.org/licenses/by/4.0/legalcode](https://creativecommons.org/licenses/by/4.0/legalcode).
 By using this dataset, you agree to these terms.